 While yes, products to address these problems aren’t as plentiful as we’d like, new companies are beginning to create solutions.

-CBD oil lubricants can reduce pain associated with sexual intercourse, making sex more comfortable, especially for those with PTSD or a history of trauma.
+Our Well Balanced CBD Lube can reduce pain associated with sexual intercourse, making sex more comfortable, especially for those with PTSD or a history of trauma.
 It also addresses dryness many women experience after menopause.
-Our own Fluid line provides all-natural lubricant for masturbation, toy and partnered play.
+Our Well Balanced formula is the perfect compliment for masturbation, toy and partnered play.

 Other companies like Joylux, a femtech firm, have created products like the vFit red-light intimate device, which reportedly boosts sexual function and sensation, promotes natural hydration, and strengthens the pelvic floor as you age.